laurashen/data-science-sequencing.github.io/lectures/lecture2.md

 #### DNA structure
 DNA is comprised of a sugar-phosphate backbone and four nucleotide bases: Adenine (A), Cytosine (C), Guanine (G), and Thymine (T).
-DNA is double-stranded, and is structured in a double-helix formation with pairs of nucleotides as the “rungs” of the helix (hence the term "base pair").
+DNA is double-stranded and structured in a double-helix formation with pairs of nucleotides as “rungs” of the helix (hence the term "base pair").
 Adenine always chemically binds with Thymine, and Cytosine always binds with Guanine.
-In other words, A is _complementary_ to T, and similarly C is complementary to G. The A-T and C-G bonds are known as _complementary pairs_.
+In other words, A is _complementary_ to T, and similarly C is complementary to G. The A-T and C-G pairs are known as _complementary pairs_.
 The structure of DNA is shown below.

 <div class="fig figcenter fighighlight">